elizobo/LR_tutorial/index.md

 -   __Binomial__ : A binomial distribution describes the outcome of several Bernoulli trials - the probability that in X number of trials there will be Y number of '1' outcomes.
 -   __Beta__ : A beta distribution also describes the outcome of several Bernoulli trials but as a probability of having '1' as an outcome, given the number of '1' and '0' outcomes from X number of trials.
 As the number of Bernoulli trials increases the beta distribution will change from a straight line to an increasingly arched bell shape.

+Binomial logistic regression is a type of Generalised Linear Model.
+If you have time and are interested here are some questions you aren't asking yourself but may make this whole concept clearer.
+If you aren't curious about the ins and outs, trot blindly on to the practical stuff.

+__Why can't we use linear regression?__
+-  Well the assumptions of linear regression that a) residuals are normally distributed and b) the response variable is a continuous and unbounded ratio or interval value are both violated with this categorical binary response variable.
+-  If we used our binary outcomes as the response variable (Y-axis on a graph) and fit a straight line, this doesn't represent the relationship very well.
+-  Coding Club has tutorials on linear regression and GLMs if you want to know more about them.

+__What do you mean by logistic?__
+-  By classifying the binary variable outcomes as 0 and 1, the model predicts the log-odds that each given observation (X-axis value) will take on a value of 1.
+Odds is the success:failure ratio, and the log-odds is the natural logarithm of this.
+Using these log-odds as the response (X-axis) provides a linear relationship for a GLM to be built.
+-  A logit link (logistic) function is used to convert the log-odds to a probability, which is more intuitive for us.
+Using probability as the response variable (Y-axis) instead of using the categorical binary forms a sigmoidal S-shape relationship, which we understand but a GLM would not.

+__Um logit link function??__
+-  A link function is function of the mean of the response variable (Y-axis) that we use as the response (Y-axis) instead of response variable itself.
+So we use the logit of the response variable (Y-axis) instead of just the response variable.
+-  The logit function is the natural log of the odds that the response will equal 1.

+__Why binomial?__
+-  You can also have 3 categories in your response, e.g. short, medium and tall.

+__What is Maximum likelihood estimation?__
+-  Maximum Likelihood Estimation is a frequentist probabilistic framework that seeks a set of parameters for the model that maximizes a likelihood function.

-By classifying the binary variable outcomes as 0 and 1, logistic regression can use *maximum likelihood estimation* to calculate the probability that a given observation will take on a value of 1.
-Binomial logistic regression is a binomial regression but with a logit link function to make the relationship between the predictor and response variables linear.
+We By classifying the binary variable outcomes as 0 and 1, logistic regression can use *maximum likelihood estimation* to calculate the probability that a given observation will take on a value of 1.
+Binomial logistic regression is a binomial regression but with a logit link function so that the sigmoid relationship between the predictor and response variables can be predicted.
 If you want to go into more of the maths have a read \<a href="<https://medium.com/deep-math-machine-learning-ai/chapter-2-0-logistic-regression-with-math-e9cbb3ec6077>["](https://portal.edirepository.org/nis/home.jsp%22) target="\_blank"\> here</a>, otherwise this tutorial can give you all you need to get your report underway from raw data to results.

 You can get all of the resources for this tutorial from <a href="https://github.com/elizobo/LR_tutorial" target="_blank">this GitHub repository</a>.
 Clone and download the repo as a zip file, then unzip it.